Copyright for Students

 Family Educational Rights and Privacy Act of 1974 (FERPA)

 In addition to copyright protection, the Family Educational Rights and Privacy Act of 1974 (FERPA) protects your rights as a student at Rutgers.
 FERPA is a federal law that protects the privacy of student educational records.
-It applies to all schools that receive funds under U.S. Department of Education.
-It requires that generally schools must have written permission from a parent or eligible student before they release any information from a student's educational record.
 Educational records include coursework, assignments, projects, papers, and theses.

 In the digital environment, students might feel pressured to post coursework online.
-It is important for students, as well as instructors, to know that posting coursework online must be entirely voluntary on the part of the student.
-Deposing undergraduate theses or other works in RUcore, the Rutgers open access repository, is also entirely voluntary on the part of the student.
-Students may not be mandated or coerced to place coursework or theses on the public Internet.
+Posting coursework online must be entirely voluntary on the part of the student.
+Depositing undergraduate theses or other works in the Rutgers repository is also entirely voluntary on the part of the student.
+Students may not be mandated to place coursework or undergraduate theses on the Internet.

-If you decide to make any of your works available publicly in RUcore or RUetd, you will sign a non-exclusive license to Rutgers to make your work publicly available on the Internet, as well as a FERPA waiver indicating your full and willing consent to making the work publicly available.
+If you decide to make any of your works available publicly in a Rutgers repository, you will sign a non-exclusive license to Rutgers to make your work publicly available on the Internet.
 More information is available on the Copyright FAQ.